ivy-llc/ivy/docs/overview/deep_dive/continuous_integration.rst

 1. Find the files which are changed in the commit, and check for lines that are added/deleted/updated in the file.
 2. Determine the Tests that impact the lines, and trigger just those tests, and no others.

-But, there's a fundamental issue here, Computing the Mapping requires determining the coverage for all tests, which involves running all the tests.
-Doesn't this sound cyclical?
+But, there’s a fundamental issue here, Computing the Mapping requires determining the coverage for all tests, which involves running all the tests.
+Doesn’t this sound cyclical?
 After all, We are doing all this to avoid running all the tests.

 Now assume that we had some way to update the Mapping for a commit from the previous Mapping without having to run all the tests.
 Then, Given the Mapping for a single commit, we could follow this to determine and run the relevant tests for each commit as follows: